Just Because You Can Doesn’t Mean You Will – Part 2

 IRL, most people don’t take the trouble to register for Wikipedia and log on to it each time just to write garbage.
 (I know there are a lot of time rich folks out there but they have other places to go to that are more fun than Wikipedia!).
 Testimony: A recent study found that Wikipedia is just about as likely to have inaccuracies as any of the traditional encyclopedias.

-Just because I can write another example doesn’t mean you’d want to read another example:).
+Just because I can write another example doesn’t mean you’ll read another example:).

 So let me stop right here!